mattduck/pytest-it/README.md

 - Arbitrary nesting of `describe` and `context` markers.
 - Supporting the `--collect-only` pytest flag to display test structure.
 - Displaying the full path to each test if `-v` is used.
-- Neatly (author's opinion) integrating tests in the output if they don't use the pytest-it markers.
+- Neatly integrating tests in the output if they don't use the pytest-it markers.

 Although `pytest-it` does not change the behaviour of pytest tests, you may find it a useful tool for thinking about test structure, and communicating the intention